Democrats Have Imploded on Holding Trump Accountable

 “We were not outwitted, outpaced or outflanked.
 We knew what was coming,” Hanage wrote this month.
 “We just twiddled our thumbs as the coronavirus waltzed in.”

 I’m certain Hanage is busy.
-But I know an American political party who would be smart to hire him.
+But I know an American political party that would be smart to hire him.